 Causes of bleeding problems include the following:

-- Inherited disorders, such as hemophilia (a disease where the blood doesn't clot normally) and von Willebrand's disease (a bleeding disorder where clotting factors are missing or do not work well)
+- Inherited disorders.
+This includes hemophilia, which is a disease where the blood doesn't clot normally and von Willebrand's disease, which is a bleeding disorder where clotting factors are missing or do not work well.

 - Vitamin K deficiency